To develop an application to process time-series data using TDengine, we recommend taking the following steps:

 - Based on business requirements, find out what SQL query statements need to be written.
 You may be able to repurpose any existing SQL.

-- If you want to run real-time analysis based on time series data, including various dashboards, it is recommended that you use the TDengine continuous query feature instead of deploying complex streaming processing systems such as Spark or Flink.
+- If you want to run real-time analysis based on time series data, including various dashboards, it is recommended that you use the TDengine stream processing feature instead of deploying complex streaming processing systems such as Spark or Flink.

 - If your application has modules that need to consume inserted data, and they need to be notified when new data is inserted, it is recommended that you use the data subscription function provided by TDengine without the need to deploy Kafka.